 Explore it on Goodreads or Amazon.

-Other books by this author include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Changeless, Prudence
+Other books by this author which I have reviewed include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Changeless, Prudence

 Third in the Parasol Protectorate steampunk series and revolving around Alexia, Lady Maccon, a soulless preternatural.

 In 2013, Blameless won the Prix Julia Verlanger and in 2010, it was nominated for the Goodreads Choice Award for Paranormal Fantasy.

 I enjoyed this installment even though it felt a little too easy.
 The whole steampunk flavor is great fun [gadgeteers unite!], and I do enjoy how Carriger pulls in the mores of the time period as she has fun with them.
 Yet, it was a bit flat.
 Just tiny bits of danger that didn’t feel quite real.
 No real challenge in this, even if Carriger is so dang funny and writes with such wit and intelligence!
 And her use of metaphors is fabulous: “London sky … its customary stance halfway between an indifferent gray and a malnourished drizzle”.
 She is such a treat to read for her use of words and the twist she puts on vampires and werewolves with their very different cultures, their interactions, and now the baby with the complication it brings.